opennetwork/logistics/README.md

   from?: ShipmentFrom;
   // Partial in progress payment data, before the payment method is created or matched paymentMethod?: Partial<PaymentMethodData>
+  // Partial in progress payment data, before the payment request is created or matched paymentRequest?: Partial<PaymentRequestData>
   paymentId?: string;
+  paymentRequestId?: string;
   paymentMethodId?: string;
 }